 Looking for Something

-This is the original paradigm of anti-viruses that searches for known digital signatures of malicious code in data.
+This is the original paradigm of anti-viruses that search?for known digital signatures of malicious code in data.
 This inspection takes place both when data is flowing in the network, moved around in memory in the computing device as well as at rest when it is persisted as a file (in case it is not a full in-memory attack).
-Due to attackers’ sophistication with malicious code obfuscation and polymorphism, were infinite variations of digital signatures of the same malicious code can be created, this approach has become less effective.
+Due to attackers? sophistication with malicious code obfuscation and polymorphism, were infinite variations of digital signatures of the same malicious code can be created, this approach has become less effective.
 The signatures approach is highly effective on old threats spreading across the Internet or viruses written by novice attackers.
-In the layered defense thesis, the signatures are the lower defense line and serve as an initial filter for the noise.
+In the layered defense thesis, the signatures are the lower defense line and serve as an initial filter for the?noise.

 Looking at Something

 Another weakness of this approach is the fact that attackers evolved into mutating the behavior of the attack.
-Creating variations on the logic virus while making sure the result stays the same, variations that go unnoticed by the pattern recognition mechanism – there is a field called Adversarial AI which covers this line of thinking.
+Creating variations on the logic virus while making sure the result stays the same, variations that go?unnoticed by the pattern recognition mechanism ? there is a field called Adversarial AI which covers this line of thinking.
 The most serious drawback of this approach is the fact that these mechanisms are blind to in-memory malicious activities.
-An inherent blindness to a big chunk of the exploitation logic that is and will always stay in-memory.
-This blindness is a sweet spot identified by attackers and again is being abused with fileless attacks etc…
+Inherent blindness to a big chunk of the exploitation logic that is and will always stay in memory.
+This blindness is a sweet spot identified by attackers and again is being abused with file-less attacks etc…

-This analysis reflects the current state of AI integrated and commercialized in the domain of cyber security in the area of endpoint threat detection.
-AI had major advancements in recent time, which has not been implemented yet in this cyber domain – developments that could create a totally different impact.
+This analysis reflects the current state of AI integrated and commercialized in the domain of cybersecurity in the area of endpoint threat detection.
+AI had major advancements in recent times, which has not been implemented yet in this cyber domain ? developments that could create a totally different impact.